This post may contain affiliate links. Please read our disclosure policy.

 Carrot Muffins are a two-in-one breakfast treat – a combination of carrot cake and oatmeal muffins!
 The carrot cake muffin batter is made with cream cheese and filled with finely grated carrots, which makes these super moist and soft.
 Prepare these in about 30 minutes the night before and then have a ready-to-go option for breakfast!

-• Simple to make: This carrot muffin recipe is really easy to throw together in just a few steps, without the need for an electric mixer.
+• Simple to make: This healthy carrot muffin recipe is easy to throw together in just a few steps, without the need for an electric mixer.
 You just need two bowls and about 10 minutes of prep time and 25 minutes to bake.

 • Satisfying: These are made with healthier ingredients, like whole wheat flour, oats, carrots, and just a touch of oil and they’re naturally sweetened with honey.
 They’re a hearty, filling snack or breakfast.